activecm/sniffer-template/README.md

 # Steps
 - Make sure python3 and scapy are installed
 - Copy this script to your script name
 - Edit any sections marked "REPLACEME".
-This will include the trivial "...description='__sniffer_tmplate version '..." and the processpacket function
+This will include the trivial "...description='__sniffer_template version '..." and the processpacket function

 # processpacket